 Setting up a local server in your business premise is also a good option as it will be very secure.
 Though it will have the disadvantage of limited reach.
 Another option is to go for good third-party tools that can level up your security.

-7. Use image management tools to automate repetitive tasks:
+7. Using tools to automate repetitive tasks:

-If you find yourself spending a lot of time on repetitive tasks such as resizing or renaming images, consider using an image management tool to automate these processes.
+If you find yourself spending a lot of time on repetitive tasks such as resizing or renaming images, consider using a management tool to automate these processes.
 Many of these tools are available for free online and can save you a significant amount of time and effort in the long run.

 8. Keep your image files organized and easy to access: